huiwenzhang/ICRA2020-paper-list/README.md

 - Dynamically Reconfigurable Discrete Distributed Stiffness for Inflated Beam Robots
 - Retraction of Soft Growing Robots without Buckling

-## Rehabilitation Robotics
-- Motion Intensity Extraction Scheme for Simultaneous Recognition of Wrist/Hand Motions
-- Simultaneous Online Motion Discrimination and Evaluation of Whole-Body Exercise by Synergy Probes for Home Rehabilitation
-- IART: Learning from Demonstration for Assisted Robotic Therapy Using LSTM
-- Validation of a Forward Kinematics Based Controller for a Mobile Tethered Pelvic Assist Device to Augment Pelvic Forces During Walking
-- Temporal Muscle Synergy Features Estimate Effects of Short-Term Rehabilitation in Sit-To-Stand of Post-Stroke Patients
-- Model Learning for Control of a Paralyzed Human Arm with Functional Electrical Stimulation
-- Patient-Specific, Voice-Controlled, Robotic FLEXotendon Glove-II System for Spinal Cord Injury
-- Integration of Self-Sealing Suction Cups on the FLEXotendon Glove-II Robotic Exoskeleton System
-- A Novel End-Effector Robot System Enabling to Monitor Upper-Extremity Posture During Robot-Aided Reaching Movements
-- Optimal Design of a Novel 3-DOF Orientational Parallel Mechanism for Pelvic Assistance on a Wheelchair: An Approach Based on Kinematic Geometry and Screw Theory
-- Using Human Ratings for Feedback Control: A Supervised Learning Approach with Application to Rehabilitation Robotics (I)

-- Compliant Humanoids Moving Toward Rehabilitation Applications: Transparent Integration of Real-Time Control, Whole-Body Motion Generation, and Virtual Reality (I)

-- Data-Driven Reinforcement Learning for Walking Assistance Control of a Lower Limb Exoskeleton with Hemiplegic Patients
-- On the Effects of Visual Anticipation of Floor Compliance Changes on Human Gait: Towards Model-Based Robot-Assisted Rehabilitation
-- A Visual Positioning System for Indoor Blind Navigation
-- An Outsole-Embedded Optoelectronic Sensor to Measure Shear Ground Reaction Forces During Locomotion
-- Bump�em: An Open-Source, Bump-Emulation System for Studying Human Balance and Gait
-- A Hybrid, Soft Exoskeleton Glove Equipped with a Telescopic Extra Thumb and Abduction Capabilities

-## Physical Human-Robot Interaction
-- Transient Behavior and Predictability in Manipulating Complex Objects
-- A Variable-Fractional Order Admittance Controller for PHRI
-- Assistive Gym: A Physics Simulation Framework for Assistive Robotics
-- Learning Whole-Body Human-Robot Haptic Interaction in Social Contexts
-- Human Preferences in Using Damping to Manage Singularities During Physical Human-Robot Collaboration
-- MOCA-MAN: A MObile and Reconfigurable Collaborative Robot Assistant for Conjoined huMAN-Robot Actions
-- Variable Damping Control of a Robotic Arm to Improve Trade-Off between Agility and Stability and Reduce User Effort
-- Robustness in Human Manipulation of Dynamically Complex Objects through Control Contraction Metrics
-- Cooperative Human-Robot Grasping with Extended Contact Patches
-- The InSight Crutches: Analyzing the Role of Arm Support During Robot-Assisted Leg Movements (I)

-- Cognitive and Motor Compliance in Intentional Human-Robot Interaction
-- Controlling an Upper-Limb Exoskeleton by EMG Signal While Carrying Unknown Load
-- Learning Grasping Points for Garment Manipulation in Robot-Assisted Dressing
-- TACTO-Selector: Enhanced Hierarchical Fusion of PBVS with Reactive Skin Control for Physical Human-Robot Interaction
-- Towards an Intelligent Collaborative Robotic System for Mixed Case Palletizing
-- Treadmill Based Three Tether Parallel Robot for Evaluating Auditory Warnings While Running
-- Evaluation of Human-Robot Object Co-Manipulation under Robot Impedance Control

-## Telerobotics and Teleoperation
-- Adaptive

-- Tactile Telerobots for Dull, Dirty, Dangerous, and Inaccessible Tasks
-- A Teleoperation Framework for Mobile Robots Based on Shared Control
-- A Novel Orientability Index and the Kinematic Design of the RemoT-ARM: A Haptic Master with Large and Dexterous Workspace
-- Enhancing the Transparency by Onomatopoeia for Passivity-Based Time-Delayed Teleoperation
-- RAVEN-S: Design and Simulation of a Robot for Teleoperated Microgravity Rodent Dissection under Time Delay

-- Closing the Force Loop to Enhance Transparency in Time-Delayed Teleoperation
-- Evaluation of an Exoskeleton-Based Bimanual Teleoperation Architecture with Independently Passivated Slave Devices
-- Hand-Worn Haptic Interface for Drone Teleoperation
-- Toward Human-Like Teleoperated Robot Motion: Performance and Perception of a Choreography-Inspired Method in Static and Dynamic Tasks for Rapid Pose Selection of Articulated Robots
-- Helping Robots Learn: A Human-Robot Master-Apprentice Model Using Demonstrations Via Virtual Reality Teleoperation
-- A Framework for Interactive Virtual Fixture Generation for Shared Teleoperation in Unstructured Environments
-- Whole-Body Bilateral Teleoperation of a Redundant Aerial Manipulator
-- Shared Autonomous Interface for Reducing Physical Effort in Robot Teleoperation Via Human Motion Mapping
-- DexPilot: Vision-Based Teleoperation of Dexterous Robotic Hand-Arm System
-- Distributed Winner-Take-All Teleoperation of a Multi-Robot System
-- Enhanced Teleoperation Using Autocomplete

-## Collision Avoidance
-- Collision-Free Navigation of Human-Centered Robots Via Markov Games
-- DenseCAvoid: Real-Time Navigation in Dense Crowds Using Anticipatory Behaviors
-- DEEPCRASHTEST: Turning Dashcam Videos into Virtual Crash Tests for Automated Driving Systems
-- Observer-Extended Direct Method for Collision Monitoring in Robot Manipulators Using Proprioception and IMU Sensing
-- DCAD: Decentralized Collision Avoidance with Dynamics Constraints for Agile Quadrotor Swarms
-- Forward Kinematics Kernel for Improved Proxy Collision Checking
-- Local Obstacle-Skirting Path Planning for a Fast Bi-Steerable Rover Using B�ziers Curves
-- Collision Avoidance with Proximity Servoing for Redundant Serial Robot Manipulators
-- Predicting Obstacle Footprints from 2D Occupancy Maps by Learning from Physical Interactions
-- Path Planning in Dynamic Environments Using Generative RNNs and Monte Carlo Tree Search
-- Safety-Critical Rapid Aerial Exploration of Unknown Environments
-- Reactive Navigation under Non-Parametric Uncertainty through Hilbert Space Embedding of Probabilistic Velocity Obstacles
-- Contact-Based Bounding Volume Hierarchy for Assembly Tasks
-- Construction of Bounding Volume Hierarchies for Triangle Meshes with Mixed Face Sizes
-- Strategy for Automated Dense Parking: How to Navigate in Narrow Lanes
-- Multimodal Trajectory Predictions for Urban Environments Using Geometric Relationship between a Vehicle and Lanes
-- Online Optimal Motion Generation with Guaranteed Safety in Shared Workspace
-- Episodic Koopman Learning of Nonlinear Robot Dynamics with Applications to Fast Multirotor Landing

-## Micro/Nano Robots
-- Reconfigurable Magnetic Microswarm for Thrombolysis under Ultrasound Imaging
-- Improving Optical Micromanipulation with Force-Feedback Bilateral Coupling
-- Maneuver at Micro Scale: Steering by Actuation Frequency Control in Micro Bristle Robots
-- Scaling down an Insect-Size Microrobot, HAMR-VI into HAMR-Jr
-- Model Predictive Control with Obstacle Avoidance for Inertia Actuated AFM Probes Inside a Scanning Electron Microscope
-- Double-Modal Locomotion and Application of Soft Cruciform Thin-Film Microrobot
-- Robotic Control of a Magnetic Swarm for On-Demand Intracellular Measurement
-- Acoustofluidic Tweezers for the 3D Manipulation of Microparticles
-- Task Space Motion Control for AFM-Based Nanorobot Using Optimal and Ultralimit Archimedean Spiral Local Scan
-- Kinematic Model of a Magnetic-Microrobot Swarm in a Rotating Magnetic Dipole Field
-- Magnetic Milli-Robot Swarm Platform: A Safety Barrier Certificate Enabled, Low-Cost Test Bed
-- A Device for Rapid, Automated Trimming of Insect-Sized Flying Robots
-- Eye-In-Hand 3D Visual Servoing of Helical Swimmers Using Parallel Mobile Coils
-- A Mobile Paramagnetic Nanoparticle Swarm with Automatic Shape Deformation Control
-- Magnetic Miniature Swimmers with Multiple Flagella
-- Design and Control of a Large-Range Nil-Stiffness Electro-Magnetic Active Force Sensor
-- Modeling Electromagnetic Navigation Systems for Medical Applications Using Random Forests and Artificial Neural Networks
-- Automated Tracking System with Head and Tail Recognition for Time-Lapse Observation of Free-Moving C. Elegans

 ## AI-Based Methods
 - Towards Adaptive Benthic Habitat Mapping